barryclark/jekyll-now/_posts/2016-09-13-introducing-wicked-haufe-io.md

 ### How can you get involved?

 As already stated: Wicked is totally open source, and you are perfectly free to participate in developing it, or even just in giving feedback on what you would like to see in it.
+We have published the source code under the very permissive Apache 2.0 license.

 We are currently building/finishing the first version of the documentation, which includes instructions on how to build the API Portal on your local machine, so that you can get started quickly.
 A good starting point for reading up on technical details is the main Github page: [github.com/Haufe-Lexware/wicked.haufe.io](https://github.com/Haufe-Lexware/wicked.haufe.io) or the [documentation index page](https://github.com/Haufe-Lexware/wicked.haufe.io/blob/master/doc/index.md).
 There you will also find further information on how to get involved.

 We do hope you like what we have to offer and consider having a peek and test drive of [wicked.haufe.io](http_//wicked.haufe.io).

 Cheers, Martin

+### Links

+* [wicked.haufe.io](http://wicked.haufe.io) - The wicked.haufe.io micro site
+* [github/wicked.haufe.io](https://github.com/Haufe-Lexware/wicked.haufe.io) - The main GitHub repository for Wicked, containing all the documentation and further links to the other components
+* [github/wicked.haufe.io/doc](https://github.com/Haufe-Lexware/wicked.haufe.io/blob/master/doc/index.md) - The documentation index for Wicked.